alephium/old-wiki/src/Frequently-Asked-Questions.md

 On the mainnet, we currently have 4 Groups and 16 shards.
 It's why you have 4 mining addresses, one for each group.

-### Is there a group for alph miners?
+### Is there a group for Alephium miners?
 On [the Discord,](https://discord.gg/JErgRBfRSB) there is a special mining channel, where you can find active groups.

 ## dApps

 ### What are stateful UTXOs and how are they different from the other UTXOs models?
-There are two type of states: mutable state (e.g. ETH) and immutable state (e.g. UTXO, Extended UTXO).
+There are two types of states: mutable state (e.g. ETH) and immutable state (e.g. UTXO, Extended UTXO).
 Mutable state is much more expressive as you can see from the ecosystem of ETH, while eUTXO can be used to build some applications with limitations.
 In our stateful UTXO model, we support ETH-like mutable states.
 It allows us to easily build dApps as powerful as on Ethereum without the security concerns of the account model.

 ### Is anyone already building a DEX on ALPH?
 We have a simple [Uniswap-like DEX in the test](https://github.com/alephium/alephium/blob/master/app/src/it/scala/org/alephium/app/SmartContractTest.scala#L142-L170)
-We could also support order-book style DEX, which would avoid the well known impermanent loss problem thanks to the UTXO model.
+We could also support order-book style DEX, which would avoid the well-known impermanent loss problem thanks to the UTXO model.

 We identified DeFi and dApps to be the next critical focus for Alephium.
 To kickstart the development we will build clean Proof-of-concept dApps, to serve as examples.
 This will help us find bottlenecks or edge cases we haven’t been able to identify before.
 It will also serve as a basis to compile the necessary documentation to help community developers to build and deploy their applications.
-Our VM and language are really dev-friendly and if you're familiar with Solidity, you can easily build similar application on Alephium.
+Our VM and language are really dev-friendly and if you're familiar with Solidity, you can easily build similar applications on Alephium.

 ## Wallet